The Burns Story

 In April 2014, Josh and Brenda Burns’ daughter, Naomi, was taken from their home by Child Protective Services (CPS) of Livingston County, Michigan.
 This is their story.

-Josh and Brenda Burns are in the midst of a battle that most Americans would never think possible.
+Josh and Brenda Burns experienced a battle that most Americans would never think possible.
 Their story began with the birth of their daughter, Naomi, in January 2014.
 Naomi’s birth was traumatic, beginning with four hours of pushing followed by several failed vacuum extraction attempts.
 It ended with an emergency C-section.
 Naomi was later discovered to have chronic bleeding in her brain, which all experts believed to have been caused by birth trauma.
 Naomi had minor health issues to overcome, but began to thrive.

 March 15, 2014, started as a normal day.
 Late that morning, Brenda left home for an appointment.
 Josh was off of work that day and able to stay home with Naomi.
 As Josh finished feeding and burping her, he got a call from Brenda.
 While hanging up the phone, Naomi started to slip from his lap.
 Instinctively, he reached out to prevent her from falling.
 Thankfully, Naomi seemed fine, other than a slight scratch on her face where he caught her.
 Shortly thereafter, Brenda returned home and Naomi appeared fine.